tomduck/pandoc-fignos/README.md

 **New in 1.3.0:** Boolean metadata values must now be one of `true`, `True` `TRUE`, `false`, `False`, or `FALSE`.
 This is following a [change of behaviour](https://pandoc.org/releases.html#pandoc-2.2.2-16-july-2018) with pandoc 2.2.2.

 **New in 1.2.0:** Added `fignos-capitalise` meta variable to capitalise clever references (e.g., change "fig." to "Fig.").

-pandoc-fignos 1.3.0
+pandoc-fignos 1.3.1
 ===================

 *pandoc-fignos* is a [pandoc] filter for numbering figures and figure references.
 An extension to markdown is provided for this purpose.

 Demonstration: Processing [demo3.md] with `pandoc --filter pandoc-fignos` gives numbered figures and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats (including beamer slideshows).

-This version of pandoc-fignos was tested using pandoc 1.15.2 - 2.2.3.2.
+This version of pandoc-fignos was tested using pandoc 1.15.2 - 2.7.2, excluding 2.4<sup>[1](#footnote1)</sup>.
 It works under linux, Mac OS X and Windows.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].
 If you find pandoc-fignos useful, then please kindly give it a star [on GitHub].

 See also: [pandoc-eqnos], [pandoc-tablenos]